 How to Define Your Target Account List

-If you can start by building your ideal customer profile, you’ll soon have a great picture of the types of accounts that you should be targeting.
-Your analysis should factor in demographic and firmographic details, such as company size, annual revenue, industry, length of sales cycle, lead score, and overall fit with your product or service’s solution.
+If you can start by building your ideal customer profile, you’ll soon have a great picture of the types of accounts you should target.
+Your analysis should factor in demographic and firmographic details, such as company size, annual revenue, industry, length of the sales cycle, lead score, and overall fit with your product or service’s solution.

 It’s also important to leverage your sales team and the data you currently have in your CRM.
-In a joint effort with your sales and marketing team, you can start to identify all of the top prospect accounts that exist in your database.
+In a joint effort with your sales and marketing team, you can start to identify all of the top prospect accounts in your database and develop a sense of your target audience.
 Many organizations also start by having each of their reps pitch their top 10 or 20 accounts.

-With a clear picture of what your ideal account looks like, you can then leverage artificial intelligence tools like Bombora and LeanData to find similar companies that aren’t even on your radar yet.
-After all of this work is done, you may have a list of hundreds or even thousands of target accounts that meet your ideal customer profile.
+With a clear picture of your ideal account, you can leverage artificial intelligence tools like Bombora and LeanData to find similar companies that aren’t even on your radar yet.
+After all this work is done, you may have a list of hundreds or even thousands of target accounts that meet your ideal customer profile (ICP).

 How on earth can we give them all one-to-one attention?